This RFA closed on April 19, 2022

 Eligibility

-• Applications may be submitted by non-profit and for-profit organizations, public and private institutions, such as colleges, universities, hospitals, laboratories, units of state and local government, companies, and eligible agencies of the federal government.
-As part of the full application process, for-profit organizations may need to provide additional information on the charitable purposes of the proposal.
-Grants are not permitted to individuals; only to organizations.
+- Applications may be submitted by domestic and foreign nonprofit and for-profit organizations, public and private institutions, such as colleges, universities, hospitals, laboratories, units of state and local government, companies, and eligible agencies of the federal government.
+As part of the application process, for-profit organizations may need to provide additional information on the charitable purposes of the proposal and will only be eligible for funding from a subset of the funders.
+Grants are not permitted to individuals, only to organizations.
 Open source software projects operating independently must be affiliated with an organization, as described below.

-• If an application does not come from an organization eligible to receive and distribute funds (e.g., an academic institution), it may designate a fiscal sponsor (e.g., NumFOCUS, Code for Science & Society, or others).
+- If an application does not come from an organization eligible to receive and distribute funds (e.g., an academic institution), it may designate a fiscal sponsor (e.g., NumFOCUS, Code for Science & Society, or others).
 We encourage proposals that require fiscal sponsorship to contact the appropriate organizations early in the application process.
 If your application requires a fiscal sponsor, you must secure one by the full proposal application deadline.
+Please note that applications utilizing a fiscal sponsorship may only be eligible for funding from a subset of the funders or be subject to additional processes upon award.

-• We encourage proposals supporting multiple open source software projects.
+- We encourage proposals supporting multiple open source software projects.
 In the case of applications for work spanning multiple software projects, one individual must complete the application and a single organization or fiscal sponsor must coordinate the dispersal of funds to the members of the collaboration.
-Note that foreign institutions may not issue subcontracts to US institutions, so please be mindful when selecting the applicant organization.
+Note that non-U.S. institutions may not issue subcontracts to U.S. institutions (if funded by CZI), so please be mindful when selecting the applicant organization.

-• We encourage proposals that are currently funded from all four previous cycles of the EOSS RFA to submit an application to continue or build on the previously funded work.
+- We encourage proposals that are currently funded from all five previous cycles of the EOSS RFA to submit an application to continue or build on the previously funded work.

-• We welcome applications from any country, provided the proposed work is compliant with the United States Treasury Department’s Office of Foreign Asset Control (OFAC) sanctions program.
-Prior to award, all grant applications will be reviewed for compliance with OFAC sanctions program, the United States Department of Commerce’s export administration regulations, the Foreign Corrupt Practices Act (FCPA), any other applicable U.S. laws and regulations, and any corresponding laws and regulations in the country where the applicant is based.
+- We welcome applications from any country, provided the proposed work is compliant with the United States Treasury Department’s Office of Foreign Asset Control (OFAC) sanctions program.
+Prior to award, all grant applications will be reviewed for compliance with the United States Treasury Department’s Office of Foreign Asset Control (OFAC) sanctions program, the United States Department of Commerce’s export administration regulations, the Foreign Corrupt Practices Act (FCPA), any other applicable U.S. laws and regulations, and any corresponding laws and regulations in the country where the applicant is based.
 All grant agreements will also require the grantee to comply with these laws and regulations.
-For additional information please refer to: the U.S. Treasury Department’s resources, the International Trade Administration’s website on US Export Controls, and the Department of Justice’s website on the FCPA.
+For additional information please refer to: the U.S. Treasury Department’s resources, the International Trade Administration’s website on U.S. Export Controls, and the Department of Justice’s website on the FCPA.

 CZI suggests that you consult your home institution to determine eligibility to apply for this grant and your institutional policy on indirect costs.
 For questions about eligibility for this award or the application process, please contact us in advance of the proposal deadline at sciencegrants@chanzuckerberg.com.
 Deadline extensions will not be granted.